 When the bell announcing the start of the NCEE rang, there were no clouds in the sky, all the trees slouched lackadaisically in the still air, and cicadas in their branches chirped continuously.
 Outside the exam facility, parents stood around anxiously in the hot sun discussing which exam questions were hardest this time, and which schools their children could test into.
 Fang Xing looked up into the examination room and thought nervously, “This test will determine my son’s future.
 I wonder how he’s doing in there?”
 She was worried and anxious, and she couldn’t quiet her heart.
 Just then, she realized she was worrying about her son’s future again, so she quickly prayed to God, “God!
 Now I am worried about my son’s college entrance test results.
 I know that You rule over everything, and that I should put my son in Your hands, so I ask that You lead me, guide me, and help me obey Your orchestrations and arrangements.”
 After she prayed, she remembered God’s words, “Those who seek to know God are able to set aside their desires, are willing to submit to God’s sovereignty and God’s arrangements; they try to be the kind of people who are submissive to God’s authority and satisfy God’s desire.
 Such people live in light, live in the midst of God’s blessings; they will surely be commended by God” (“God Himself, the Unique III”).

 From God’s words she was able to understand that by knowing God’s domination, obeying God’s orchestrations and arrangements, and entrusting everything to God, she would be able to live happily and at ease, but she couldn’t see through Satan’s tricks, and still believed that the NCEE determined the rest of her son’s life.
 Since she could not accept God’s domination and lacked genuine obedience to God, she continued to live in darkness without release.
-But now, her heart felt brightened, she had, and she wished to entrust her son’s fate to God, and leave it to God to orchestrate and arrange.
+But now, her heart felt brightened, she had faith in God, and she wished to entrust her son’s fate to God, and leave it to God to orchestrate and arrange.
 She no longer wanted to plan or worry about her son’s future.
 Regardless of the outcome, she only wished to obey.
 Now, Fang Xing sighed with relief, and her heart finally calmed itself.

 After the test, her son excitedly said to her, “Mom, this time I think I can get into a first-rate college.”
 Seeing her son so confident made Fang Xing excited as well.
 She felt that going with the flow and obeying God’s orchestrations and arrangements gave her and her son a great deal of release, and brought them ever closer together.
 Fang Xing thanked God from the bottom of her heart for His guidance, and serenely said, “Whatever will be will be.”
 Her son nodded, and they smiled at each other.